digital-blueprint/handbook/docs/relay/reverse_proxies.md

 wasn't a reverse proxy in-between, then any client could fake those headers and for example fake their IP.

+We require that you configure all ``x-forwarded-*` headers that could be relevant in your setup, and which are supported by your proxies.

-See https://symfony.com/doc/current/deployment/proxies.html for the detailed Symfony docs on how to configure this.
+See https://symfony.com/doc/current/deployment/proxies.html for the detailed Symfony docs on the configuration.

 Here is a short summary for the common case: